-To keep a steady pace, get the most from your workout, and avoid falling flat on your face, you need the correct length rope.
+To keep a steady pace, get the most from your workout and avoid falling flat on your face, you need the correct jump rope length.

 If the rope falls short of your armpits, the rope will not hit the ground as it passes under your feet when you jump.
 If the rope comes up well past your armpits, you may trip on the extra length and the rope may become tangled as you jump.
+You can easily adjust a rope's length, but it even easier to buy one that's made especially for you.

-While the way you jump can affect the rope length needed, in general you can follow a basic chart to determine the correct jump rope length for your height.
-Someone less than 4 feet 10 inches tall uses a 7-foot jump rope.
-If you are over that height, but under 5 feet 3 inches, use an 8-foot rope.
-A 9-foot rope fits someone 5 feet 4 inches tall to 5 feet 10 inches tall.
-If you are between 5 feet 11 inches and 6 feet 6 inches, a 10-foot rope should work.
-You will need an 11-foot rope if you are taller than 6 feet 6 inches.
+If you're over 4 feet, 9 inches, but under 5 feet, 3 inches, use an 8-foot rope.
+A 9-foot rope fits someone 5 feet, 4 inches tall to 5 feet, 8 inches tall.
+If you're between 5 feet, 9 inches and 6 feet, 6 inches, a 10-foot rope should work.
+You'll need an 11-foot rope if you're taller than 6 feet, 6 inches.

-Often used by boxers, leather ropes are the second fastest ropes, but sting at high speeds.
-For the most versatile rope, Solis recommends a segmented rope, also called a beaded rope, because it is light and it keeps its shape well.
+Often used by boxers, leather ropes are the second-fastest ropes, but sting at high speeds.
+For the most versatile rope, use a segmented rope, also called a beaded rope, because it is light and it keeps its shape well.
 Weighted jump ropes help provide a more intense workout.